 The words were the following: Skype for business, social networks, message, post office, conference call, wireless connection, misunderstanding.

 After each pair finished, I put all the cards on the table in front of my students’ eyes.
 Obviously, I asked them to guess the topic.
-Can you guess a topic?
+Can you guess the topic?

 Thanks for stopping by!